• Home\\

 Clear open lakes with sandy bottoms, ponds, and fast-flowing streams and creeks.

 Large and stout species; permanently aquatic.
 The background color is grayish brown, reddish brown to black and becomes lighter on the sides of the body down to the lateral margins of the ventral.
 The body has a series of irregular blotches.
 Small blotches may extend onto the posterior dorsal on the head.
 The underside is beige or cream to pinkish gray and sometimes may be covered with small bluish black blotches.
 The head has a dark stripe that extends from the nares though the eyes and ends at the gills.
 The body is stout and somewhat dorsolaterally compressed.
 The head is flat and broadest just behind the eyes and tapers to a truncated snout.
 The eyes are small, dark and lidless.
 There are three pairs of bushy external gills that are present at the junction of the neck and head.
 The legs are small and not well-developed.
 The feet have four toes.
 The tail is short and strongly compressed laterally with a distinct caudal fin.
+The larvae of some species like the two-lined salamander has often confused with the mudpuppy.

 Adult Coloration: